johnmcfarlane/papers/c++/contractual-disappointment.md

 Advantages:

+* The advantages of the Nonenforcement Strategy apply.
 * Developers can gain feedback helpful in addressing defects.

 Disadvantages:

 * The disadvantages of the Nonenforcement Strategy apply.
-* Diagnostics may increase code size considerably.
+* Diagnostic code may increase binary size considerably.

 #### Prevention Enforcement Strategy